NB: This is a draft. I’ll tidy it up and make revisions over time, adding some additional content along the way.

-The end of the above passage is peculiar.
+The end of the above passage is very peculiar and intriguing.
 Avidius Cassius revolted six years after Lucius Verus’ death but the HA seems to imply some unspoken connection between these events.
 Indeed, if rumours existed that Marcus had murdered Lucius that would potentially have lent weight to Cassius’ rebellion.
 It could also be that the author of the HA seeks to imply that Cassius or his supporters spread this gossip.

 The same rumour is repeated in the chapter on Lucius Verus but again the author of the Historia Augusta categorically dismisses it as ridiculous gossip.
 Using a knife smeared on one side with poison to cut meat was a notorious technique of assassination.

 There is a well-known story, which Marcus’ manner of life will not warrant, that Marcus handed Verus part of a sow’s womb which he had poisoned by cutting it with a knife smeared on one side with poison.
 But it is wrong even to think of such a deed in connection with Marcus, although the plans and deeds of Verus may have well deserved it; nor shall we leave the matter undecided, but rather reject it discarded and disproved, since from the time of Marcus onward […] not even flattery, it seems, has been able to fashion such an emperor.
 (HA, Lucius Verus)

 Could Marcus have murdered Lucius Verus?
 Possibly.
 In The Meditations and his private letters to Fronto, though, Marcus seems quite affectionate toward his brother.
 Also, it was at Marcus’ behest that Lucius was appointed co-emperor in the first place, and Marcus betrothed him to his own daughter.
 The death of Lucius came at a very inopportune time for Marcus, at the start of the Marcomannic War.
 Finally, Lucius’ reported symptoms (sudden loss of consciousness and difficulty speaking) actually resemble those of the plague, which had broken out nearby, making it seem more plausible that the disease had claimed him.